nmerkulov/ndanamedtt/README.md

 Wire everything up in main.
 I follow dependency injection approach without any service-locators or anything like that Tracing.
 It is extremely important in microservice world Authenticating between services
+Metrics.
+Metrics are crucial in terms of using your software.
 And service-discovery might be a thing

 I decided to stop at 2 hours state as it is.